MicrosoftDocs/appcenter-docs/docs/sdk/crashes/ios.md

 > The SDK will not forward any crash log if you are attached to the debugger.
 Make sure the debugger is not attached when you crash the app.

 > [!NOTE]
-> To receive properly symbolicated stack traces, please ensure bitcode is disabled.
+> To receive properly symbolicated stack traces, ensure bitcode is disabled.
 You can learn more about bitcode in App Center's [iOS Symbolication documentation](~/diagnostics/ios-symbolication.md#bitcode).

 ### Crash reporting in extensions